parki02/starall/docs/software/s_commands.md

   transaction envelope is read from standard input and the signing key is read from `/dev/tty`.
 In either event, if the signing key appears to be coming from a terminal, starall-core disables echo.
-  Note that if you do not have a STARALL_NETWORK_ID environment variable, then before this argument you must specify the --netid option.
+  Note that if you do not have a STELLAR_NETWORK_ID environment variable, then before this argument you must specify the --netid option.
 * **--base64**: When preceding --printtxn or --signtxn, alters the